Wayne Gerard Trotman

 In 2006, he co-produced a training DVD, which tackles the root cause of anxiety and panic attacks: The Fight or Flight Response.
 Between 2006 and 2009, he wrote part one of his epic Psychic Wars sci-fi saga: Veterans of the Psychic Wars, and in 2012 he released the eBook, Ashes to Ashes: Screenplay.
 Also in 2012, Trotman became Kingston upon Thames adult intellectual chess champion in what has been his first and only British chess tournament to date.

 January 2014 saw Trotman at number 1 on the ReverbNation Electronica chart for the UK and 6th globally, and he has maintained a Top 40 presence since that time.
 In 2015, he released another instalment from the Psychic Wars universe, Kaya Abaniah and the Father of the Forest.
+The novel was academically reviewed in Supernatural Literature, a 3-volume encyclopaedia published by St. James Press, which covers the literature of the supernatural across the canon, and includes such notable works as Shakespeare’s Hamlet, Mary Shelley’s Frankenstein, and J. K. Rowling’s Harry Potter and the Philosopher's Stone.
 Following a visit to Cuba, Trotman has also published two photographic books celebrating the unique history and culture of the island: Images of Cuba and Classic Cars of Cuba.
 In 2016, he collaborated with his wife to produce the premium hardcover cookbook, Rum & Red Peppers: 80 Caribbean, Armenian, Middle Eastern & Mediterranean Recipes.

 Trotman lives with his wife and two sons in Greater London, near Wimbledon.